2026/2027 Service Charge Breakdown

 | Lift servicing | £238.08/year | £80–£100/year | ~£138 | 2012 lift is reliable.
 Standard LOLER inspections (2-4 visits/year) + basic maintenance = £1,200-£1,500 on open market. |

-| Block repairs | £316.44/year | £106–£133/year | ~£183 | SUBJECT TO SECTION 22 REQUEST: this seems relatively high for day-to-day repairs (lightbulbs, minor fixes). |
+| Block repairs | £316.44/year | £106–£133/year | ~£183 | SUBJECT TO SECTION 22 REQUEST: this seems relatively high for day-to-day repairs (lightbulbs, minor fixes).
+All repair requests for this year are related to the still-broken intercom. |

 Total RTM Savings Potential